GoogleChrome/web.dev/content/discoverable/how-search-works/index.md

 the web as possible.
 To do this, search engines use a crawler - a program that travels from site to site and acts like a browser.

-If a book is missing or damaged, the crawler can't read it.
+If a book - or document - is missing or damaged, the crawler can't read it.
 Crawlers try to fetch each URL to determine the state of the document.
 If a document returns an error status code, crawlers cannot use any of its content, and might retry the URL at a later time.
 This ensures only publicly accessible documents get into the index.

-If crawlers discover a redirection status code, they follow the redirection to a new URL and continue there.
+If crawlers discover a redirection status code (like 301 or 302), they follow the redirection to a new URL and continue there.
 Once they get a successful response, meaning they've found a document accessible to users, they check if it's allowed to be crawled and then download the content.

-This includes the HTML and all content mentioned in the HTML, such as images, videos, or JavaScript.
-They also extract the links from HTML documents so that the crawler can visit the linked URLs as well.
+This check includes the HTML and all content mentioned in the HTML, such as images, videos, or JavaScript.
+Crawlers also extract the links from HTML documents so that the crawler can visit the linked URLs as well.
 Following links is how crawlers find new pages on the web.